emacs-lsp/lsp-mode/docs/manual-language-docs/lsp-rust-analyzer.md

 ### inlay-hints

-`lsp-rust-analyzer-inlay-hints-mode` enables displaying of inlay hints
+`lsp-inlay-hints-mode` enables displaying of inlay hints

-Additionally, `lsp-rust-analyzer-server-display-inlay-hints` must be set to `t` in order for inlay hints to render.
+Additionally, `lsp-inlay-hint-enable` must be set to `t` in order for inlay hints to render.

 NOTE: the inlay hints interact badly with the lsp-ui sideline, because it doesn't seem to consider the overlays in its width calculation, which often leads to lines wrapping around.